The Hom-Yang-Baxter equation and Hom-Lie algebras: Twisting -matrices into solutions of the HYBE

-Then the operator $B_\alpha = \alpha^{\otimes 2} \circ B$ is a solution of the HYBE for $(V,\alpha)$ (see Lemma \ref{lem:twist}).
-So every operator that satisfies the YBE can, in fact, be twisted into a solution of the HYBE via a compatible linear map $\alpha$.
-In order to apply this observation, we take some important $R$-matrices $B$ and compute \emph{all} the linear maps $\alpha$ that satisfy the compatibility condition \eqref{eq:compatibility}.
-From here on until Theorem ~\ref{thm:sl2}, we work over the field $\bC$ of complex numbers.
+In order to apply Corollary \ref{cor2:twist}, we take some important $R$-matrices $B$ and compute \emph{all} the linear maps $\alpha$ that satisfy the compatibility condition \eqref{eq:compatibility}.
+Here we work over the field $\bC$ of complex numbers.

-As the first example, consider the (unique up to isomorphism) two-dimensional simple $U_q(sl(2))$-module $V_1$.
-Here $q \in \bC \smallsetminus\{0,\pm 1\}$ and $U_q(sl(2))$ is the quantum enveloping algebra of the Lie algebra $sl(2)$ \cite{dri85,dri87,jimbo,kassel,kr,majid}.
-We do not need to know the structure of $U_q(sl(2))$ for the discussion below.
+As the first example, consider the (unique up to isomorphism) two-dimensional simple $U_q(\fsl(2))$-module $V_1$.
+Here $q \in \bC \smallsetminus\{0,\pm 1\}$ and $U_q(\fsl(2))$ is the quantum enveloping algebra of the Lie algebra $\fsl(2)$ \cite{dri85,dri87,jimbo,kassel,kr,majid}.
+We do not need to know the structure of $U_q(\fsl(2))$ for the discussion below.
 There is a basis $\{v_0,v_1\}$ of $V_1$ in which $v_0$ is a highest weight vector.
-With respect to the basis $\{v_0 \otimes v_0, v_0 \otimes v_1, v_1 \otimes v_0, v_1 \otimes v_1\}$ of $V_1^{\otimes 2}$, the only interesting $U_q(sl(2))$-linear $R$-matrices on $V_1$ are
+With respect to the basis $\{v_0 \otimes v_0, v_0 \otimes v_1, v_1 \otimes v_0, v_1 \otimes v_1\}$ of $V_1^{\otimes 2}$, the only interesting $U_q(\fsl(2))$-linear $R$-matrices on $V_1$ are